 Hi, I’m Mike Bundrant, founder of iNLP Center.
-I am an NLP Master Practitioner, IANLP Fellow Trainer and retired psychotherapist (NM).
+I am an NLP Master Practitioner, INA Fellow Trainer and retired psychotherapist (NM).

 I became a certified NLP practitioner in 1993 by taking a 27-day NLP certification course from Western States Training in Salt Lake City, UT.
 Tim Hallbom and Suzi Smith were co-trainers then.
 I was certified by Michael Grinder after three days of watching him razzle dazzle the room.
 I’ll never forget that.